Shaura Hall

 The Pilamaya Podcast is a series of conversations from The Pilamaya Centre (UK) exploring the new model of Integration Psychotherapy and the lived work of healing.
 Hosted by Pilamaya founder and integration psychotherapist Shaura Hall and writer–psychotherapist Susan Clark, this podcast is for anyone drawn to Integration Psychotherapy and consciousness work — whether you’re considering training, seeking therapy, or simply curious about the journey back to yourself.
 You’ll love this behind scenes exploration of good therapy and why it works to change lives and bring us back to ourselves.

-Subscribe to the free Pilamaya Podcast monthly newsletter for show notes that accompany each episode:
+Subscribe to the free monthly newsletters for show notes and training updates:

 https://pilamaya-podcast.beehiiv.com/